 5 species of falcons in Arizona

-The 5 species of falcons found in Arizona are the American Kestrel, Merlin, Peregrine Falcon, Prairie Falcon, Crested Caracara, and the Aplomado Falcon.
+The 5 species of falcons found in Arizona are the American Kestrel, Merlin, Peregrine Falcon, Prairie Falcon, and Crested Caracara.

 With that being said, let’s get to the list of Arizona falcons!